Why do I get error "Client unable to establish connection: OS Error: 'Connection refused'" when using the SQL Server ODBC driver?

 To exit from telnet, type CTRL-] and then quit.

-If you do not see this output or a "Connection refused" error displays, SQL Server is not listening on the specified port.
+If you don't get this output or a "Connection refused" error displays, SQL Server is not listening on the specified port.
 Contact your database administrator for the correct SQL Server port.

 If you are using the correct port but are unable to connect with telnet, the SQL Server instance may not allow remote TCP/IP connections.
-See Why do I get error "Client unable to establish connection: Server not configured for TCP connection"?
+Refer to Why do I get error "Client unable to establish connection: Server not configured for TCP connection?"